dmikoss/pdfbook-renamer/README.md

-# CLI utility for automatic renaming pdf book files with isbn information from google books.
+# CLI utility for automatic renaming pdf book with ISBN info from google books.

 ### How to use: